tuo/tuo.github.io/_posts/2022-06-12-nestjs-prisma-dockerfile-optimize-en.md

 ## Add Prisma to Dockerfile

-Now we need write the Dockerfile to generate docker images, push to the dockerhub and deploy that into the kubernets cluster.
-The process is done on the CI/CD platform(Jenkins)to make it fully automated.
-The build block is the Dockerfile.
-Here is the starting snippets:
+Now we need to write the Dockerfile to generate Docker images, push them to Dockerhub, and deploy them into the Kubernets cluster.
+The process is done on the CI/CD platform(Jenkins) to make it fully automated.
+The cornerstone is the Dockerfile, and here is the initial code snippet:

-接下来需要将该应用打包为Docker镜像，部署到Kuberntes的集群里。一开始的Dockerfie是这样的：

 ```docker
 FROM node:16-alpine